 I travel around the world to shoot The People, my long-term global portrait series.
 My ultimate goal is to amass well over one thousand simple portraits that foster empathy and a better understanding of the world and its people.

-I’ve now made over 380 white background portraits shot in China, San Miguel de Allende, Mexico, Selma, Alabama and L.a..
-Next stops are Minnesota’s Somali immigrants, rural Cuba and India.
+I’ve now made over 380 white background portraits shot in China; San Miguel de Allende, Mexico; Selma, Alabama and L.A..
+Next stops are Minnesota’s Somali immigrants, Bolivia, Argentina and India.

-I grew up in New York City; moved to San Francisco to go to art college and then owned a professional photography studio; back to NYC and London to work internationally at the world's largest ad agency; CEO'd two internet companies during the dot com boom and moved west again to build an ad agency in Portland.
+I grew up in New York City; moved to San Francisco to go to the San Francisco Art Institute and, after graduation, owned a professional photography studio; back to NYC and London to work internationally at the world's largest ad agency; CEO'd two internet companies during the dot com boom and moved west again to build an ad agency in Oregon.
 I now consultant with marketing agencies around the world.

 But, most importantly, I get to live in Mexico’s most beautiful town… San Miguel de Allende.
 Come visit.

 I’ve started a new photo blog on this website.
 Take a look.